nagydani/microbit-lua/README.md

 The Microbit board exposes a pendrive-like interface.
 Mount it like any other pendrive and just copy the `MICROBIT.hex` file to it.
-While flashing the orange led next to the USB connector will be blinking fast.
-Then the firmware is automatically started.
+While flashing, the orange led next to the USB connector will be blinking fast.
+A few seconds later the firmware is automatically started.

 To avoid manually mounting the drive, you can use this on an typical
 Linux: